-The PLUM Committee directed staff to grandfather both groups of signs by granting them all legal conforming status.
-Such action shields these signs from enforcement action including assessment of heightened civil penalties.
-Amnesty is to apply only to signs identified by the Department of Building and Safety as having been erected with no permit (approximately 546) or having been modified in violation of an issued permit (approximately 391) for a total of approximately 937 signs.
+Grandfathering both groups of signs by granting them all legal conforming status would shield these signs from enforcement action including assessment of heightened civil penalties.
+Amnesty would apply only to signs identified by the Department of Building and Safety as having been erected with no permit (approximately 546) or having been modified in violation of an issued permit (approximately 391) for a total of approximately 937 signs.